yxjdarren/yxjdarren.github.io/index.md

 ## About Me

-I am a D.Eng. student in Vision Group, Lab of Machine Learning and Data Mining, Tianjin University, advised by Prof. Pengfei Zhu.
-Prior to attending TJU, I obtained my B.Sc. degree from Hangzhou Dianzi University, advised by Prof, Jun Yu in June 2020.
+I am a Ph.D. candidate in the Vision Group, Lab of Machine Learning and Data Mining, Tianjin University (TJU), advised by Prof. Pengfei Zhu.
+Prior to attending TJU, I obtained my B.S. and M.S. degree from North China Electric Power University (NCEPU) and China University of Petroleum (East China) (UPC) in 2018 and 2021, respectively.

 ## Research Interests

-- **Image Fusion:** RGB-Infrared, Medical Image(CT-MRI, PET-MRI) image fusion
+- **Collaborative Learning**
-- **Image-to-Image Translation:** Sketch-Photo transfer
+- **Class-Incremental Learning**
-- **Medical Image Processing:** Disease diagnosis, OAR prediction, Oragns segmentation.
+- **Multi-View Learning**

 ## News

-- **[Feb.
-2024]** Coming later
+- **[2022-02]** "Latent heterogeneous graph network for incomplete multi-view learning" has been accepted by IEEE Transactions on Multimedia (TMM).

 {% include_relative _includes/publications.md %}